Non-Emergency Line: 715-232-1283

 No person, firm, or corporation shall use the streets, alleys or any parking place for the storage of vehicles.
 A person shall be deemed to be using the streets, alleys or other public parking places for storage whenever they shall park a vehicle thereon for a continuous period of twenty four (24) hours or more.

 The city imposes special restrictions to facilitate snow removal and street cleaning.
 From November 1 through April 1, between the hours of 2 a.m. and 7 a.m., motorists must park on the side of the street that corresponds with the date: the side of the street with odd-numbered houses on odd-numbered calendar days, and vice versa.
 All streets in the city are subject to the odd-even calendar parking restriction.
-This ordinance modifies areas on city streets where parking is authorized.
-Areas that restrict/prohibit parking on an ongoing basis are not affected by the calendar ordinance and continue to be restricted as posted.
+Signs that restrict or prohibit parking continue to be enforced as posted.

 The easiest way to remember the ordinance is to always park your vehicle for the next day if you are parking before mid-night, as enforcement occurs between 2 a.m. and 7 a.m.

 The only exceptions: You may park on the north side of Main Street between 10th Street and 13th Street regardless of the calendar date.
 Additionally, parking is allowed on the south side of Main Street between 13th Street and 17th Street regardless of the calendar date.